 Folate and Synthetic Folic Acid

-MTHFR, MTHFD1, DHFR, and SLC191: All genes should be reviewed to assess folic acid sensitivity and folate requirements.
+MTHFR, MTHFD1 and DHFR,: All genes should be reviewed to assess folic acid sensitivity and folate requirements.
 High circulating levels of synthetic folic acid found in fortified foods and synthetic supplements have been linked to a higher risk of breast cancer.
 Those with a BRCA mutation and high circulating folic acid had a 3.2-fold increase in breast cancer risk for high circulating folic acid.

 It would appear hypothetically that having your first child in your late 30’s while supplementing with synthetic folic acid combined with low zinc, selenium, and choline intake would be a recipe for aggressive breast cancer growth in those genetically susceptible.